prfraanje/edukit-micropython/README.md

 ## Usage
 1. If everything is fine, you should see the screen similar as the picture above, and repeated here:
 ![User interface](./img/textual_mpy_edukit.png)
 You may need to increase your terminal size.
 Since  [Textual](https://textual.textualize.io/) makes use of Unicode (UTF-8) characters on Windows 10 and older versions not all characters are displayed correctly.
-One may try to evaluate the command `chcp 650100` before running `python textual_mpy_edukit.py`, or just live with the imperfection.
+One may try to evaluate the command `chcp 65001` in the terminal before running `python textual_mpy_edukit.py`, or just live with the imperfection.

 The following figure gives the architecture of the complete system:
 ![Architecture](./img/architecture.svg)